Kharkiv Oblast: Geography

-The oblast borders Russia (Belgorod Oblast) to the north, Luhansk Oblast to the east, Donetsk Oblast to the south-east, Dnipropetrovsk Oblast to the south-west, Poltava Oblast to the west and Sumy Oblast to the north-west.
+The oblast borders Russia (Belgorod Oblast) to the north, Luhansk Oblast to the east, Donetsk Oblast to the southeast, Dnipropetrovsk Oblast to the southwest, Poltava Oblast to the west and Sumy Oblast to the northwest.

+The northern and central parts are part of historic Sloboda Ukraine, and the southern part is part of historic Zaporizhzhia.

 History

-During the Soviet administrative reform of 1923–1929, in 1925, the Kharkov Governorate was abolished leaving its five okruhas: Okhtyrka (originally Bohodukhiv), Izyum, Kupyansk, Sumy, and Kharkiv.
+During the Soviet administrative reform of 1923–1929, the Kharkov Governorate was abolished in 1925 leaving its five okruhas: Okhtyrka (originally Bohodukhiv), Izium, Kupiansk, Sumy, and Kharkiv.
 Introduced in the Soviet Union in 1923, a similar subdivisions existed in Ukraine back in 1918.
 In 1930 all okruhas were also abolished with raions becoming the first level of subdivision of Ukraine until 1932.

 The modern Kharkiv Oblast was established on 27 February 1932.
 In the summer of 1932, some parts of the oblast were included in the newly created Donetsk Oblast originally centered in Artemivsk (later in Stalino).
 Then in the fall, some territories of the Kharkiv Oblast were used in the creation of Chernihiv Oblast.
 More territories became part of Poltava Oblast in fall of 1937 and Sumy Oblast in winter of 1939.

 During the Holodomor the population of the Kharkiv Oblast together with Kyiv Oblast suffered the most.
+During World War II, it was the site of large Soviet massacres of Poles (Piatykhatky) and German massacres of Jews (Drobytsky Yar).
 The region saw major fighting during World War II in several Battles of Kharkov between 1941 and 1943.

 During the 1991 referendum, 86.33% of votes in Kharkiv Oblast were in favor of the Declaration of Independence of Ukraine.
 A survey conducted in December 2014 by the Kyiv International Institute of Sociology found 4.2% of the oblast's population supported their region joining Russia, 71.5% did not support the idea, and the rest were undecided or did not respond.

-Following the Euromaidan the short-lived separatist Kharkov's People's Republic was created.
+Following the Euromaidan, there was pro-Russian unrest in the region, and central government buildings were taken over by separatists in a failed attempt to create a separatist 'Kharkov's People's Republic'.
+The region also became a very popular destination for refugees from the Russian-occupied Donetsk and Luhansk Oblast regions.

+Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, the Russian military launched a major military offensive in the region — the Eastern Ukraine offensive — which resulted in the occupation of parts of the oblast.
-By late August, about one third of the territory of Kharkiv Oblast was occupied including Izum and Kupiansk.
+As part of the 2022 Russian invasion of Ukraine, the Russian military launched a major military offensive in the region, which resulted in the occupation of parts of the oblast.
+By late August, about one third of the territory of Kharkiv Oblast was occupied including Izium and Kupiansk.
 In July 2022, the Donetsk People's Republic signed a memorandum to "liberate Kharkiv from Ukraine".